Index:

 COVID-19 Update: Course will be held remotely

-Q: What are the course materials ?
+Q: What are the course materials?

-Q: What is the course format given COVID-19 ?
+Q: What is the course format?

-7 hours of qualitative lectures and course materials provided in advance and 1 hour of live coding and 1 hour of question an answer with the ability to consult with the course directors about specific projects throughout the year
+7 hours of qualitative lectures and course materials provided in advance and 1 hour of live coding and 1 hour of question an answer with the ability to consult with the course directors about specific projects throughout the year.

 Q: Can I attend remotely?